mkeshav/data-genie/docs/delimited.rst

    [('special_string', 13), ('int', 15), ('float', 7), ('float', 8), ('str', 9), ('str', 5), ('int', 5)]
    nrows = 10
    encoding = 'windows-1252'
-   for d in fw_genie.generate(colspecs, nrows, encoding):
+   for d in delimited_genie.generate(colspecs, nrows, encoding):
       do_something(d)

-If you want to just anonymise some parts of your fixed width data (Say to remove piis etc)
+If you want to just anonymise some parts of your csv data (Say to remove piis etc)

 .. code-block:: python